Chemical Exposure Testing Lab Houston TX —

 OSHA Requires Documented Records

-For chemicals with substance-specific standards (methylene chloride, benzene content in solvents), OSHA requires periodic personal chemical exposure monitoring, written records, and exposure notification.
-For OSHA Z-table chemicals, if workers may be at risk, documentation of monitoring results is essential for inspection defense.
+For chemicals with substance-specific standards (methylene chloride, benzene content in solvents), OSHA requires periodic personal chemical exposure monitoring, written records, and exposure notification from an accredited IH lab.
+For OSHA Z-table chemicals, if workers may be at risk, documentation of monitoring results from an AIHA LAP accredited industrial hygiene testing lab is essential for inspection defense.

-GC-FID and GC-MS analysis of aromatic, aliphatic, halogenated, and oxygenated solvent vapors — NIOSH 1500/1501/1450/1405 methods — activated charcoal and Tenax sorbent tube collection — personal 8-hr TWA and short-term sampling for OSHA PEL and ACGIH TLV compliance.
+Our AIHA LAP-accredited solvents testing lab in Houston TX provides personal air sampling and analysis for aromatic, aliphatic, halogenated, and oxygenated solvent vapors — using NIOSH 1500/1501/1450/1405 methods with activated charcoal and Tenax sorbent tube collection.
+OSHA PEL and ACGIH TLV compliance reports for every solvent class, in-house at our Houston facility.

-Industrial solvents are organic liquids used to dissolve, suspend, or extract other materials — in degreasing, parts cleaning, surface preparation, paint application, printing, and adhesive bonding.
-Because of their low boiling points and high vapor pressure, they evaporate readily at room temperature, creating inhalation hazards in enclosed or poorly ventilated workspaces that require routine chemical exposure testing.
+Industrial solvents testing is required wherever organic liquids are used to dissolve, suspend, or extract materials — in degreasing, parts cleaning, surface preparation, paint application, printing, and adhesive bonding.
+Because of their low boiling points and high vapor pressure, solvents evaporate readily at room temperature, creating inhalation hazards that require routine air monitoring and solvents testing against OSHA PELs and ACGIH TLVs.

-The four major solvent classes require different sampling media and analytical methods.
-Our chemical exposure testing lab performs all classes in-house from a single charcoal tube or combination tube set — no need for separate labs for different solvents in a mixture.
+The four major solvent classes each require different sampling media and NIOSH analytical methods.
+Our solvents testing lab performs all classes in-house from a single charcoal tube or combination tube set — no need for separate labs for different solvents in a mixture.
+Solvent, acid, and alkali vapor monitoring requires an IH testing lab with both GC-FID and ion chromatography capabilities under one roof.
+AGT Labs — an AIHA LAP accredited (LAP-101470) industrial hygiene testing laboratory — provides all three analytical platforms in-house, eliminating subcontracting delays and chain-of-custody gaps.

 - Aromatic hydrocarbons (toluene, xylenes, styrene, cumene) — NIOSH 1501, GC-FID